Predictia/AQUA/docs/sphinx/source/examples_tutorials.rst

 Jupyter Notebooks for Various Use Cases
 ---------------------------------------

-AQUA provides a collection of Jupyter notebooks to help users explore and understand its capabilities, which are stored in `notebooks` folder, and includes a range of use cases, from basic examples to advanced applications.
+AQUA provides a collection of Jupyter notebooks to help users explore and understand its capabilities, which are stored in `notebooks` folder and includes a range of use cases, from basic examples to advanced applications.
 Some example notebooks include:

 1. `Introduction and main features <https://github.com/oloapinivad/AQUA/blob/main/notebooks/reader/main.ipynb>`_